Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 1-Wire temperature logger for Linux systems
 ===========================================
 The One-Wire bus allows to attach multiple sensors to a many meter long 3-wire cable.
-It uses the Linux kernel driver for temperature readings and the cron-daemon for timing.
-This Python script was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory, It successfully run for two years without user intervention.
+This script uses the Linux kernel driver for temperature readings and the cron-daemon for timing.
+It was used on a Raspberry Pi 4 to document the usage of multiple mercury arc lamps in a laboratory, for two years without user intervention.
 The Linux operating system provided continous network access to the collected data.